-The bill requires each institution of higher education (institution) to adopt, periodically review, and update a policy on sexual misconduct (policy).
-The bill establishes minimum requirements for the policies, including reporting options, procedures for investigations and adjudications, and protections for involved persons.
+Sexual misconduct - policies - training - reports - biennial summits - advisory committee.
+The act requires each institution of higher education (institution) to adopt, periodically review, and update a policy on sexual misconduct (policy).
+The act establishes minimum requirements for the policies, including reporting options, procedures for investigations and adjudications, and protections for involved persons.
 Institutions shall promote the policy by posting information on their websites and annually distributing the policy and information.

 Institutions are required to provide training on awareness and prevention of sexual misconduct, the policy, and resources available to discuss such misconduct.

-The department is to host biennial summits on sexual misconduct on institution campuses to facilitate communication, share information, and hear from experts.
-The bill identifies the membership of the planning committee for the summits.
-The planning committees are to report to specified committees of the general assembly on the summits.
+The department shall host biennial summits on sexual misconduct on institution campuses to facilitate communication, share information, and hear from experts.
+The act identifies the membership of the planning committee for the summits.
+The planning committees shall report to specified committees of the general assembly on the summits.